mdrygala/ML_background/README.md

 This repository is my attempt to create what I wish I had:
 -  **Concise, intuitive explanations** that capture the core ideas
--  **Formal definitions and equations** included for completeness — but never the starting point
+-  **Formal definitions and equations** included for completeness, but never the starting point
 -  **Visual aids, examples, and code snippets** where they clarify the intuition

 The goal is not to oversimplify, but to explain things in a way that makes the underlying structure transparent especially for others making the same transition.